 - Dog bites or animal attacks

 A personal injury claim must involve negligence.
-Under Georgia Code Section 51-1-2, “ordinary negligence” is the lack of care that a careful person would have under similar situations.
+Under the Official Code of Georgia Annotated §51-1-2, “ordinary negligence” is the lack of care that a careful person would have under similar situations.
 You could say negligence is a form of carelessness.

 - A person